Basic Universal Gear

-Fire starter: Most experts agree: fire good.
+Fire starter: Most experts agree: Fire good.
 Cold and dark, bad.

 Signal mirror: Can be used to signal passing ships or aircraft for help.
 Many survival manuals also note that you can start a fire with one.
 Plus, they can help keep you looking handsome in the bush.

-The problem with this is…
+The problem with signalling with a mirror is…

 - You need a passing aircraft or boat